frying-pan/NotepadPP-PythonScript-Bracket_Indicator/README.md

 This script can be run at Notepad++ startup (folders below are those of a local installation) :

-* copy the FP_BracketIndicator_Callback .py script file (and the needed library file) in :
+* copy the FP_BracketIndicator_Callback .py script file in :

 C:\Users\[username]\AppData\Roaming\Notepad++\plugins\config\PythonScript\scripts